-- GeoCalVal, provides an optimal setup for subdividing matchups into Cal/Val sets; - The coefficients and associated uncertainties of linear observation models follow the t-location scale distribution, i.e the distribution of their standard variate follows the Student t distribution; - The derived PDs provide complete information on the variations of model coefficients, their uncertainties and the accuracy of observations, that can be employed in time series analysis and data assimilation schemes; - The presented method is applicable to any data set and can be adjusted to any observation model regardless of the application area, e.g. water quality or surface hydrology.
+- GeoCalVal provides an optimal setup for subdividing matchups into Cal/Val sets; - the coefficients and associated uncertainties of linear observation models follow the t-location scale distribution, i.e. the distribution of their standard variate follows the Student t distribution; - the derived PDs provide complete information on the variations of model coefficients, their uncertainties and the accuracy of observations, which can be employed in time series analyses and data assimilation schemes; - the optimal Cal/Val sets are obtained when the arithmetic mean and dispersion of the Cal/Val sets are equal to those of the original data set; - the presented method is applicable to any data set and can be adjusted to any observation model regardless of the application area, e.g. water quality or surface hydrology.

 Acknowledgements.
 The authors would like to thank NASA Ocean Biology Processing Group and individual data contributors for maintaining and updating the SeaBASS database.
 This work was supported in part by the Earth and Life Sciences (ALW) division of the Netherlands Organization for Scientific Research (NWO), in the framework of the National Programme Sea and Coast Research - Changing Carrying Capacity, the IN PLACE project.
-This is NIOO publication XXXX.